BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

  Why not just change the font size or use slightly wider margins like they did in the 1952 edition where they removed the cipher?
 Oh...okay, not falling for that mental trap.
 The removal has nothing to do with the reformatting of the dedication page. _The removal has nothing to do with the reformatting of the dedication page._ <small>The removal has nothing to do with the reformatting of the dedication page.</small>
  ![dedication2](/assets/images/dagapeyeff/dedication2.jpg)

 Joking aside, I don't presently think there's anything to this block of text.
-Also, sadly I was able to find no information on the Internet about "Geoffrey and Marjory Cass" or "Rachel Wood" for whoever they may have been to D'A.
+Plus, much like the dictionary "forgotten" rant I had earlier, why would D'A have forgotten that he used his dedication page as the key?
+Sadly I was able to find no information on the Internet about "Geoffrey and Marjory Cass" or "Rachel Wood" for whoever they may have been to D'A.

 ## Page 113: Army Cipher
 This page discusses an army signal cipher